robrix/Many-Types-Make-Light-Work/Many Types Make Light Work.md

 ^ You can put `will`/`did` callbacks for display, selection, etc., in the same interface.
 If you’ve measured a need for better performance, or if you need to handle e.g. animations at a coarser grain, you can expose signals or KVO-compliant properties for the displayed/selected subset of elements.

-^ As a low-effort, medium-reward measure, it might be reasonable to start by splitting e.g. menu or editing interactions off into smaller purpose-specific delegates.
+^ As a low-effort, medium-reward measure, you can start by adding properties for the callbacks, or by splitting e.g. menu/editing interactions off into smaller purpose-specific delegates.
 If the consumer chooses to implement them all with the same object, they still can; but they’re no longer prevented from using a factoring more appropriate to their application’s design.

 ^ Note that you can also provide public implementations of these protocols for the default behaviours; this can make it easy for consumers to wrap or otherwise compose them, making the class more convenient to use, more flexible, and simpler to write.
 It’s easier to understand, as well, since we’ve encapsulated—and documented!—the distinct roles of these interfaces in the API, instead of lumping them in with everything else in the kitchen sink of the delegate protocol.

-^ Even better, once we’re using model protocols, we can employ our next approach to help us compose.
+^ Even better, once we’re using model protocols, we can employ our next approach to help us compose them.

 ---

 # Approach 3:
 # functions

-^ We can also use Swift’s functions to reuse code.
-Next, we’ll look at function overloading, generic functions, and function types; let’s start with overloading.
+^ Swift’s functions offer overloading, generic functions, and simple, powerful function types; we’ll start with overloading.

 ---

 # Function overloading is almost an interface

-^ Swift supports multiple dispatch: which function will be executed when you call a function can depend on both the argument and return types.

-^ That means that ordinary, i.e. _free_ functions can act a lot like methods: you can write functions `first(…)` and `dropFirst(…)` taking `Stream` and another pair by the same names taking `List`.

 - `first(…)` returns the first element of a stream/list